Botanical Name: Platycodon grandiflorus.

 Balloon flower prefers nutrient-rich, moist, well-drained, sandy soil and needs a full sun.
 The plant is propagated by seeds in spring and by cuttings in summer.
 Plants grown from balloon flower seeds bloom first in their second year.

 Plant Description: Balloon flower is a herbaceous perennial plant of the family Campanulaceae, and the only species in the plant genus Platycodon.
-It usually crows up to 50 cm in height and has erect stems arising from a thick root.
+It usually grows up to 50 cm in height and has erect stems arising from a thick root.

 The plant has bluish-green, oval, toothed leaves and large, balloon-shaped flower buds that open into a bell-shaped flower with five petal lobes.
 The flowers are usually blue but can also come in different colors including white.

-Plant Parts Used: In the past the whole plant was used as herbal medicine and collected in the wild.
-Today it is only the root that is used medicinally and for the last few decades it has been commercially cultivated in China.
+Plant Parts Used: In the past, the whole plant was used as herbal medicine and collected in the wild.
+Today it is only the root that is used medicinally and for the last few decades, it has been commercially cultivated in China.

 Therapeutic Uses, Benefits and Claims of Balloon Flower

-Among the substances found in the plant are saponins, betulin, volatile oil, sterols and glucose.
+Among the substances found in the plant are saponins, betulin, volatile oil, sterols, and glucose.

 The root of balloon flower is considered to have the following health properties; astringent, anti-inflammatory, digestive, expectorant, antitussive, analgesic, antibacterial and slightly sedative.

 The use of balloon flower in herbal medicine is primarily associated with lung and throat related ailments and the herb is often combined with Chinese licorice (Glycyrrhiza uralensis) in that regard.